 What do you need to know about the languages of Eastern and East Central Europe?

-The Slavic language group is the largest group of languages in the region and is spoken by the most people.
+The Slavic language group is the largest group of languages in the region and is spoken by the majority of people.
 This group includes the Russian language, Bulgarian, Ukrainian, Czech and Slovak, Polish, Macedonian, and the Serbo-Croatian languages.
 The Slavic languages belong to the Indo-European category of languages.

 The good thing about learning one of these languages is that you will be able to understand some of the other Slavic languages spoken.
 Though the languages are not always mutually intelligible, words for everyday objects often exhibit similarities or share the same root.
 Additionally, once you know one of these languages, learning a second becomes much easier!